Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Preliminaries and notation

 \subsection{Twist knots}

 We denote by $K_n$ the unoriented twist knot with $n$ half-twists and $n+2$ crossings, according to Figure \ref{fig:twist:knot}.

-For clarity, we list the names of the $13$ first twist knots in the table of Figure \ref{fig:table:twist:knot}, along with their hyperbolic volume and the coefficient of the Dehn filling one must apply on the Whitehead link to obtain the considered knot.
-This last one is useful for studying $K_n$ for large $n$ on the software \textit{SnapPy} without having to draw a huge knot diagram by hand.
+For clarity, we list the names of the {first $13$} twist knots in the table of Figure \ref{fig:table:twist:knot}, along with their hyperbolic volume and the coefficient of the Dehn filling one must apply on the Whitehead link to obtain (up to mirror image) the considered knot.
+The Dehn coefficient is useful for studying $K_n$ for large $n$ on the software \textit{SnapPy} without having to draw a huge knot diagram by hand.

 The twist knots form, in a sense, the simplest infinite family of hyperbolic knots (for $n \geqslant 2$).
 This is why our initial motivation was to study the volume conjecture for the Teichm\"uller TQFT for this particular family (see \cite{BAPNcras}).